Everbridge (NASDAQ:EVBG) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Everbridge (NASDAQ:EVBG) from a hold rating to a buy rating in a research note released on Wednesday morning, Zacks.com reports.
-Zacks Investment Research currently has $98.00 target price on the technology company’s stock.
+Everbridge (NASDAQ:EVBG) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Wednesday, Zacks.com reports.
+The brokerage currently has a $101.00 target price on the technology company’s stock.
+Zacks Investment Research‘s price target points to a potential upside of 10.83% from the company’s current price.

 According to Zacks, “Everbridge, Inc. is a software company which provides communications and enterprise safety applications.
 The company’s applications include Mass Notification, Incident Management, IT Alerting, Safety Connection(TM), Community Engagement(TM), Secure Messaging and Internet of Things.
 It operates primarily in Boston, Los Angeles, San Francisco, Beijing and London.
 Everbridge, Inc. is based in Burlington, United States. “

-Other research analysts also recently issued reports about the company.
-Stephens restated a buy rating and issued a $105.00 price target on shares of Everbridge in a research note on Tuesday, January 14th.
-Oppenheimer started coverage on Everbridge in a research note on Tuesday, January 7th.
-They issued a hold rating for the company.
-Credit Suisse Group restated an outperform rating and issued a $90.00 price target (down from $100.00) on shares of Everbridge in a research note on Tuesday, November 5th.
-ValuEngine downgraded Everbridge from a buy rating to a hold rating in a research note on Tuesday, December 3rd.
-Finally, Northland Securities restated a buy rating and issued a $99.00 price target on shares of Everbridge in a research note on Tuesday, November 5th.
-Five investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-Everbridge has an average rating of Buy and a consensus target price of $98.08.
+EVBG has been the topic of several other reports.
+ValuEngine lowered Everbridge from a “buy” rating to a “hold” rating in a report on Tuesday, December 3rd.
+Oppenheimer initiated coverage on Everbridge in a report on Tuesday, January 7th.
+They set a “hold” rating on the stock.
+Stephens reiterated a “buy” rating and set a $105.00 target price on shares of Everbridge in a report on Tuesday, January 14th.
+BidaskClub upgraded Everbridge from a “hold” rating to a “buy” rating in a report on Thursday, January 16th.
+Finally, Northland Securities reiterated a “buy” rating and set a $99.00 target price on shares of Everbridge in a report on Tuesday, November 5th.
+Four research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+Everbridge presently has a consensus rating of “Buy” and an average price target of $98.33.

-Everbridge (NASDAQ:EVBG) last posted its quarterly earnings results on Monday, November 4th.
-The technology company reported ($0.04) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.05) by $0.01.
-The firm had revenue of $52.55 million during the quarter, compared to the consensus estimate of $51.42 million.
+Everbridge (NASDAQ:EVBG) last posted its earnings results on Monday, November 4th.
+The technology company reported ($0.04) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.05) by $0.01.
+The firm had revenue of $52.55 million for the quarter, compared to analyst estimates of $51.42 million.
 Everbridge had a negative return on equity of 26.35% and a negative net margin of 26.36%.
-The business’s revenue was up 35.0% compared to the same quarter last year.
-During the same period last year, the company earned ($0.10) earnings per share.
-On average, equities analysts predict that Everbridge will post -1.3 EPS for the current year.
+The company’s revenue for the quarter was up 35.0% on a year-over-year basis.
+During the same period in the previous year, the company posted ($0.10) earnings per share.
+On average, equities research analysts forecast that Everbridge will post -1.3 EPS for the current fiscal year.

-In other news, Director Bruns H. Grayson sold 20,000 shares of Everbridge stock in a transaction that occurred on Monday, November 25th.
-The stock was sold at an average price of $85.90, for a total transaction of $1,718,000.00.
-Following the completion of the transaction, the director now directly owns 60,000 shares in the company, valued at approximately $5,154,000.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, SVP Elliot J. Mark sold 3,500 shares of Everbridge stock in a transaction that occurred on Thursday, January 2nd.
-The stock was sold at an average price of $78.11, for a total value of $273,385.00.
-Following the sale, the senior vice president now directly owns 9,624 shares of the company’s stock, valued at $751,730.64.
+In other news, CAO Phillip E. Huff sold 762 shares of the business’s stock in a transaction dated Monday, November 25th.
+The stock was sold at an average price of $86.50, for a total value of $65,913.00.
+Following the sale, the chief accounting officer now directly owns 4,473 shares in the company, valued at $386,914.50.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, CFO Patrick Brickley sold 3,125 shares of the business’s stock in a transaction dated Tuesday, January 14th.
+The shares were sold at an average price of $84.82, for a total value of $265,062.50.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 73,918 shares of company stock valued at $6,047,483 over the last quarter.
-2.20% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders have sold 73,918 shares of company stock worth $6,047,483.
+Corporate insiders own 2.20% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the stock.
-California Public Employees Retirement System lifted its holdings in Everbridge by 87.4% during the 3rd quarter.
-California Public Employees Retirement System now owns 80,191 shares of the technology company’s stock worth $4,949,000 after purchasing an additional 37,409 shares during the last quarter.
-Synovus Financial Corp acquired a new stake in Everbridge during the 3rd quarter worth approximately $175,000.
-Voloridge Investment Management LLC lifted its holdings in Everbridge by 82.7% during the 3rd quarter.
-Voloridge Investment Management LLC now owns 41,037 shares of the technology company’s stock worth $2,532,000 after purchasing an additional 18,580 shares during the last quarter.
-Cubist Systematic Strategies LLC lifted its holdings in Everbridge by 393.5% during the 2nd quarter.
-Cubist Systematic Strategies LLC now owns 36,516 shares of the technology company’s stock worth $3,265,000 after purchasing an additional 29,116 shares during the last quarter.
-Finally, Verition Fund Management LLC acquired a new stake in Everbridge during the 2nd quarter worth approximately $301,000.
+Institutional investors have recently modified their holdings of the company.
+SG Americas Securities LLC bought a new stake in shares of Everbridge in the fourth quarter valued at about $123,000.
+Strs Ohio increased its position in shares of Everbridge by 45.5% in the fourth quarter.
+Strs Ohio now owns 1,600 shares of the technology company’s stock valued at $124,000 after acquiring an additional 500 shares during the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank increased its position in shares of Everbridge by 16.5% in the third quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 1,817 shares of the technology company’s stock valued at $112,000 after acquiring an additional 257 shares during the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank increased its position in shares of Everbridge by 30.3% in the fourth quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 2,367 shares of the technology company’s stock valued at $185,000 after acquiring an additional 550 shares during the last quarter.
+Finally, Paloma Partners Management Co acquired a new stake in shares of Everbridge in the second quarter valued at about $230,000.

 Everbridge Company Profile